MattFryer/Qlik-Web-Highlight/wordpress/qlikview-highlight/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatic syntax highlighting of QlikView and Qlik Sense script on any WordPress page or post.
+Automatic syntax highlighting of QlikView and Qlik Sense script and expressions on any WordPress page or post.

 == Description ==
 This WordPress plugin provides automatic syntax highlighting of QlikView and Qlik Sense script on any WordPress page or post.
 It was developed by Matt Fryer, an experienced Qlik consultant and author of the popular blog [QlikViewAddict.com](http://www.qlikviewaddict.com).